ramadasmahale/14848-project-cp-1/README.md

 ### Sonar

 1. Pull the cloud UI into GCP using - `docker pull ramadasmahale/sonarscanner` .
-Tag the image according to GCP conventions and push to container registry
+Tag the image according to GCP conventions and push to container registry.
 2. Create a new deployment on GKE by selecting the above deployment.
 While creating the deployment, leave the default values as is.
 3. Once the deployment is created, expose this as a Loadbalancer service.
 Be sure to map port 9000 to required port(left to 9000 here) while creating the service.
 4. Once the service is created, navigate to the URL and you must see -